AtomicL1ama/subnet_calculator/README.md

 [UPDATE]
 Calculator still carries hardcoded "10.10.172" string related to the lab exercise, but now prints the following:

-> Number of hosts requested\n
+> Number of hosts requested

-  The number of bits needed\n
+> The number of bits needed

-  Subnet Mask\n
+> Subnet Mask

-  Network Address\n
+> Network Address

-  Gateway Address\n
+> Gateway Address

-  Broadcast Address\n
+> Broadcast Address

-  Host Range\n
+> Host Range

 Below is an example of subnet_calculator in use: